rstyczynski/umc/README.md

 ```

 # Bulk data collection #
 In real sutiation e.g. during performace tests it's needed to start collections of multiple (if not all) pieces of information.
 UMC is equipped with utility to support start of multiple probes at the same time.

-Bulk utility splits log files every 15 minutes (clock time) and saves in directory with current date.
+Bulk utility additionally uses log splitter, which splits log files every 15 minutes (clock time) and saves in directory with current date.

 To start 10 collections with 1 second interval use the following command: